pulumi/pulumi-gitlab/README.md

 The `@pulumi/gitlab` package provides a strongly-typed means to create cloud applications that create and interact closely with GitLab resources.

+## Configuration

+The following configuration points are available:

+* token (Optional) - This is the GitLab personal access token.
+It must be provided but can also be sourced via `GITLAB_TOKEN`.

+* base_url (Optional) - This is the target GitLab base API endpoint.
+Providing a value is a requirement when working with GitLab CE or GitLab Enterprise e.g. https://my.gitlab.server/api/v4/.
+It is optional to provide this value and it can also be sourced from the GITLAB_BASE_URL environment variable.
+The value must end with a slash.

+* cacert_file (Optional) - This is a file containing the ca cert to verify the gitlab instance.
+This is available for use when working with GitLab CE or Gitlab Enterprise with a locally-issued or self-signed certificate chain.

+* insecure (Optional) - When set to true this disables SSL verification of the connection to the GitLab instance.
+Defaults to `false`.

 ## Reference

 For detailed reference documentation, please visit [the API docs](